oceanhackweek/ohw23_proj_fancymoorings/index.md

 description: Pacific Moorings Page
 ---

-# Mooring (and other) data, but *fancy*
+# Welcome to our *fancy* mooring page

+## Description

+A github pages site for displaying and downloading mooring data.

 :::{admonition} This was stolen!
 :class: important

-This moorings page was created (well, it was copied and modified from the OHW website) during OceanHackWeek 2023 in Seattle, August 7 - 11. **This site is currently under development!**
+This moorings page was created (well, it was copied and modified from the OHW website) during OceanHackWeek 2023 in Seattle, August 7 - 11.**

 ```{button-link} https://oceanhackweek.org/